 Momentary Lapse in Memory is an interactive digital environment concerning the memory landscape of the 1999 NATO bombing of Yugoslavia.
 It investigates the impact of ephemeral factors on the archival practice.
 By doing so, it makes space for the unreliable mechanisms of both memory and its transmission, to steer and sway.

-This project could not have been realized without the help and guidance of many lovely people, who I would like to thank here.
-A warm thank you to:
+This project could not have been realized without the help and guidance of many lovely people, who I would like to thank here:

-Irena, Maja, Tanja, Uros for sharing their memories with me and allowing me to reconstruct them in this project.
-As well as for being in constant dialog with me and sharing references that helped me develop my understanding further.
+Irena, Maja, Tanja, Uros for sharing with me their memories and allowing me to reconstruct them in this project, as well as for being in constant dialog with me.

 Marko, Danijela, Hana, Milica, Bisera and Vladimir for helping me understand the memory landscape in a more thorough and nuanced way.

-Arimit Bhattacharya for technical consultation and collaboration.
-And for being patient, kind and humorous when teaching me the often slippery ropes of programming.
+Arimit Bhattacharya for technical consultation and collaboration, and patience when teaching me the often slippery ropes of programming.

-Sara Hamadeh and Belle Promchanya for guidance, teaching, countless conversations and continual support.
+Sara Hamadeh, Belle Promchanya and Rick Vermeulen for guidance, teaching, countless conversations and continual support.